 Early Academic Misconduct Charges

-In 1830, Charles Babbage, an English scholar known as the "father of computing," described academic misconduct of his time, some of which continues today across college campuses and research institutions in New Jersey, Pennsylvania, and nationwide.
+In 1830, Charles Babbage, an English scholar known as the "father of computing," described academic misconduct of his time, some of which continues today across college campuses and research institutions nationwide.
 Babbage described various forms of academic misconduct as "hoaxing," "forging," "trimming," and "cooking."
 According to Babbage:

 "Forging differs from hoaxing, in inasmuch as in the latter, the deceit is intended to last for a time, and then be discovered, to the ridicule of those who have credited it; whereas the forger is one who, wishing to acquire a reputation for science, records observations which he has never made."